-Thanks to Banksy’s new Walled Off Hotel Bethlehem, Palestine is seeing an uptick of tourist activity not only focused on the Church of the Nativity.
-The hotel sits at the foot of the “wall” built by Israel as a safety measure.
+SLEEP: Banksy’s-The Walled of Hotel sits at the foot of the “wall” built by Israel Government to ensure safety between the two states.
 The Hotel boasts the worlds worst view, but it might be one of the most unique views.

-The hotel has an incredibly friendly staff who will go out of their way to extend traditional Arabic hospitality.
+The hotel has an incredibly friendly and helpful staff, who will go out of their way to extend traditional Arabic hospitality.
 The breakfast is free and to-die-for.
-My morning order during my 3 breakfast stay was always the same: Coffee, Egg of the day, hummus and falafel with flatbread.
+My morning order during my 3 breakfast stay was always the same: Coffee, Egg of the day, humus and falafel with flatbread.